 4. Choose your aircraft

-Some aircraft (particularly modern Airbuses) have sophisticated air conditioning systems which actually maintain the humidity (rather than drying it) and lighting systems which can closely mimic sunlight.
+Some aircraft (particularly modern Airbuses) have sophisticated air conditioning systems which actually maintain the humidity (rather than drying it) and lighting systems that can closely mimic sunlight.

 Both of these will help you feel less fatigued and be better able to beat jet lag.